smopen/sigcpp/_posts/2020-04-20-guidelines-to-processing-immutable-text.md

 Overall, there are three ways to model immutable text: character arrays (including C-strings), `std::string` ("string"), and `std::string_view`.

-1. **Prefer string_view over character arrays (including C-strings)**.
-A character array may use less memory (string_view maintains both a pointer and a size ), but the memory savings is small compared to the safety obtained with a string_view.
+1. **Prefer string_view over character arrays**.
+A character array uses less memory (string_view maintains both a pointer and a size), but the memory savings is small compared to the safety obtained with a string_view.
 Also, working directly with an array often requires carrying array size in an additional variable (or requires computing length in case of C-strings).

-2. **Prefer string_view over string** if many objects are created directly using a constructor or indirectly due to sub-string extraction using the `substr` function.
+2. **Prefer string_view over string** if many objects are created either directly with a constructor or indirectly due to `substr` function.
 Likewise, prefer string_view over string if many assignments are made.

 3. **`const` qualify immutable data**.
 In a situation where data is mutable and a part of the code performs immutable operations, refactor the part with immutable